Housing association boss calls for action on ‘stigma’ of social housing

 The overwhelming majority (96%) of people said they would not be put off from being friends with someone if they lived in either a council or housing association property.

-While almost nine out ten people (89%) said they would always prefer to own their home rather than rent, 85% agreed the cost-of-living crisis means Scotland needs more properties for social rent.
+While almost nine out 10 people (89%) said they would always prefer to own their home rather than rent, 85% agreed the cost-of-living crisis means Scotland needs more properties for social rent.

-Tom Norris, managing director of Places for People Scotland, is to speak out about the impact stigma has on communities and tenants when he addresses the Scottish Federation of Housing Association’s annual conference on Wednesday.
+Tom Norris, managing director of Places for People Scotland, spoke out about the impact stigma has on communities and tenants when he addressed the Scottish Federation of Housing Association’s annual conference on Wednesday June 15.

 Speaking ahead of that, he insisted action was needed from social housing providers, developers and both national and local governments in order to “change the narrative around social housing”.